bosch-thermostat/home-assistant-bosch-custom-component/README.md

 # home-assistant-bosch-custom-component

 HA custom component for Bosch thermostats.

-**It will only work with Home Assistant 0.109 and and Python >3.7 higher.**
+If you like this component consider sponsoring my work: [https://github.com/sponsors/pszafer]

-It is @alpha version of Bosch thermostat component.
+**It will only work with at least Home Assistant 2021.9.x and and Python >=3.8.**

 Supported protocols:

 - XMPP -> connect to bosch cloud!